exyreams/sahara/README.md

 ### Multi-Signature Verification

-- **3-of-5 Approval System**: Prevents fraud and ensures legitimacy
+- **3-of-5 Approval System**: Prevents fraud and ensures legitimacy (Number of Approal can by configured by Administrator from system configurations)
 - **Field Worker Network**: On-ground verification by trusted NGO staff
 - **Immutable Records**: Blockchain-based identity and verification